inspireui/mstore/wordpress/wp-content/webp-express/log/conversions/doc-root/wp-content/uploads/2015/08/image3xxl-6-300x300.jpg.md

 - size-in-percentage: null (not set)
 - skip: false
 - rel-path-to-precompiled-binaries: *****
+- try-cwebp: true
+- try-discovering-cwebp: true
 ------------

 Encoding is set to auto - converting to both lossless and lossy and selecting the smallest file

 Converting to lossy
-Locating cwebp binaries
+Looking for cwebp binaries.
+Discovering if a plain cwebp call works (to skip this step, disable the "try-cwebp" option)
+- Executing: cwebp -version.
+Result: *Exec failed* (the cwebp binary was not found at path: cwebp) Nope a plain cwebp call does not work
+Discovering binaries using "which -a cwebp" command. (to skip this step, disable the "try-discovering-cwebp" option) Found 0 binaries
+Discovering binaries by peeking in common system paths (to skip this step, disable the "try-common-system-paths" option) Found 1 binaries:
+- /usr/local/bin/cwebp
+Discovering binaries which are distributed with the webp-convert library (to skip this step, disable the "try-supplied-binary-for-os" option)
-1 cwebp binaries found in common system locations Checking if we have a supplied binary for OS: Darwin...
+Checking if we have a supplied precompiled binary for your OS (Darwin)...
 We do.
-We in fact have 1
-A total of 2 cwebp binaries where found
+Found 1 binaries:
+- [doc-root]/wp-content/plugins/webp-express/vendor/rosell-dk/webp-convert/src/Convert/Converters/Binaries/cwebp-103-mac-10_14
-Detecting versions of the cwebp binaries found (and verifying that they can be executed in the process)
+Detecting versions of the cwebp binaries found
-Executing: /usr/local/bin/cwebp -version.
-Result: version: 1.0.3
+- Executing: /usr/local/bin/cwebp -version.
+Result: version: *1.0.3*
-Executing: [doc-root]/wp-content/plugins/webp-express/vendor/rosell-dk/webp-convert/src/Convert/Converters/Binaries/cwebp-mac12 -version
-Exec failed (the cwebp binary was not found at path: [doc-root]/wp-content/plugins/webp-express/vendor/rosell-dk/webp-convert/src/Convert/Converters/Binaries/cwebp-mac12)
+- Executing: [doc-root]/wp-content/plugins/webp-express/vendor/rosell-dk/webp-convert/src/Convert/Converters/Binaries/cwebp-103-mac-10_14 -version.
+Result: *Exec failed* (the cwebp binary was not found at path: [doc-root]/wp-content/plugins/webp-express/vendor/rosell-dk/webp-convert/src/Convert/Converters/Binaries/cwebp-103-mac-10_14)
-Trying executing the cwebs found until success.
-Starting with the ones with highest version number.
+Binaries ordered by version number.
+- /usr/local/bin/cwebp: (version: 1.0.3)
+Trying the first of these.
+If that should fail (it should not), the next will be tried and so on.
-Creating command line options for version: 1.0.3 Quality of source is 82.
+Creating command line options for version: 1.0.3 Quality of source is 90.
 This is higher than max-quality, so using max-quality instead (80) The near-lossless option ignored for lossy
 Trying to convert by executing the following command: nice /usr/local/bin/cwebp -metadata none -q 80 -alpha_q '85' -m 6 -low_memory '[doc-root]/wp-content/uploads/2015/08/image3xxl-6-300x300.jpg' -o '[doc-root]/wp-content/webp-express/webp-images/doc-root/wp-content/uploads/2015/08/image3xxl-6-300x300.jpg.webp.lossy.webp' 2>&1